Accessibility

 Captioning

 All videos on the Walters’ YouTube channel have automatic captioning.
-Many videos have updated manual captioning and more are being added regularly.
+Many videos have updated manual captioning.
+More captions are added regularly.

 Color Accessibility